kioko/meme-creator/README.md

 Meme Creator
 ==================
-My Swift journey continues.
+Everyone loves a good meme.

-This is a simple app that allows you to create a Meme.
-Who doesn't love memes 😀
+Meme Creator allows you to create a Meme and share it with friends.🤓